whatsaaaa/VueDataFetch/README.md

 }
 ```

-When the request sent initial values for `response` variable are:
+When the request is sent, initial values for `response` variable are:

 ```json
 {